Pbhgit/MoCHA/README.md

 ### 🚀Dataset Preparation

-We train MoCHA on two mainstream LLMs, Phi-2 2.7B and Vicuna-7B, using the [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA) evaluation setting training data.
+We train MoCHA on two mainstream LLMs, Phi-2 2.7B and Vicuna-7B, using the [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA) training data.
 Please update the data paths in the training scripts to match your local directories.

 ### 🌋Training